Zack-Hu-Nottingham/COMP-2043-SE-Group-Project-Report-Part/UseCaseAnalysis/HouseOwner.md

    - Display login error

 2. Process Checking
    - View the whole project progress in Kanban or Task Overview.
-Each task unit shows the <u>start time, due time, subordinate, stage, priority and description</u>, which can be edited.
+Each task unit shows the <u>start time, due time, subordinate, stage, priority and description</u>, which can not be edited by house owner.
      - Kanban: View the project progress divided by <u>4 levels</u> (marked as different colors): Completed, Progressing, Overdued and Not Started.
      - Task Overview: View the project progress <u>in list</u> with creation time order.